BasedLukas/BasedLukas.github.io/source/_posts/wasm.md

 ### Copying Data

 The `copy` instruction copies data between registers or between a register and the input/output.
-The syntax is:
 **Input and Output**: `reg6` serves as both the input and output register.

 ```